SkygearIO/guides/cloud-function/intro-and-deployment/python.md

 ```

-## Cloud code deployment
+## Cloud Functions deployment

-To have your cloud codes running on your Skygear server,
+To have your Cloud Functions running on your Skygear server,
-you need to deploy the cloud codes as a git repository to the Skygear cloud
+you need to deploy the Cloud Functions as a git repository to the Skygear cloud
 server.
 After pushing your git
 repository to the cloud, the codes will be deployed automatically.

-These are the steps to deploy (push) cloud codes to the Skygear cloud:
+These are the steps to deploy (push) Cloud Functions to the Skygear cloud:

 1. get your code ready
 2. configure your SSH public key in Skygear Portal
 3. setup the git remote repository of Skygear Cloud
-4. deploy the cloud codes
+4. deploy the Cloud Functions

 ### 1. Get your code ready